-Projects must identify a minimum of five (5) Universal Design elements above the code required elements.
+Projects must identify a minimum of ten (10) Universal Design elements above the code required elements.

-A project can earn up to seven (7) points for providing an additional five (5) elements above minimum requirements in either 100% or 50% of units as follows:
+A project can earn up to seven (7) points for providing an additional ten (10) elements above mandatory requirements, and not required by code, in 100% of units.